-- 6. Prospective family day home operators and family members seeking approval by family day systems. - B. An employee or volunteer of a licensed or registered child welfare agency or of a family day home approved by a family day system must not be employed or provide volunteer service until the agency or home has the person's completed sworn statement or affirmation. - C. An employee or volunteer of a licensed or registered child welfare agency, or of a family day home approved by a family day system, must be denied continued employment or volunteer service if: - 1.
-The licensed or registered child welfare agency or family day system does not have an original criminal history record report within 30 days of employment or volunteer service; or - 2.
-The licensed or registered child welfare agency or family day system does not have a central registry finding within 30 days of employment or volunteer service. - D. No violation will occur and an employee may continue to work, provide service, or live in a licensed, registered, or approved family day home if the facility has documentation that the criminal history record request, or the request for search of the central registry, was submitted within seven calendar days of the person being employed or volunteering, but the report is not returned within 30 calendar days. - 1.
-If a requested report was sent within seven calendar days but was not returned within 30 calendar days, the requester must contact within four working days:

-a.
-The Central Criminal Records Exchange of the Department of State Police; or b.
-The department's Office of Background Investigations.

-- 2. If the request was not received, the requestor must submit another request within five working days after the contact. - 3.
-This provision also applies to someone beginning to live in a family day home after licensure, registration or approval is given or a child who becomes 18 years of age.
-It also applies to a child protective services central registry check for a person who becomes 14 years of age.
+- 3. Any other adult, or any child aged 14 or older, living in a foster home, or in the home of adoptive parents, until the adoption is final; and - 4.
+Prospective foster or adoptive parents approved by child-placing agencies. - B. An employee or volunteer of a licensed child welfare agency must not be employed or provide volunteer service until the agency has the person's completed sworn statement or affirmation. - C. An employee or volunteer of a licensed child welfare agency must be denied continued employment or volunteer service if: - 1.
+The licensed child welfare agency does not have an original criminal history record report within 30 days of employment or volunteer service; or - 2.
+The licensed child welfare agency does not have a central registry finding within 30 days of employment or volunteer service. - D. No violation will occur and an employee may continue to work or provide service in a licensed or approved facility if the facility has documentation that the criminal history record request, or the request for search of the central registry, was submitted within seven calendar days of the person being employed or volunteering, but the report is not returned within 30 calendar days. - 1.
+If a requested report was sent within seven calendar days but was not returned within 30 calendar days, the requester must contact within four working days: - a.
+The Central Criminal Records Exchange of the Department of State Police; or - b.
+The department's Office of Background Investigations. - 2.
+If the request was not received, the requestor must submit another request within five working days after the contact. - 3.
+This provision applies to a child protective services central registry check for a person who becomes 14 years of age. - E. If the department or a local agency becomes aware that a person covered by this regulation has a disqualifying background, the department or local agency may release this information to facilities that are covered by this regulation.
+Those facilities must not further disseminate this information